oban-bg/oban/README.md

 #### Advanced Features

 - **Isolated Queues** — Jobs are stored in a single table but are executed in distinct queues.
   Each queue runs in isolation, ensuring that a job in a single slow queue can't back up other faster queues.

 - **Queue Control** — Queues can be started, stopped, paused, resumed and scaled independently at runtime locally or across _all_ running nodes (even in environments like Heroku, without distributed Erlang).

 - **Resilient Queues** — Failing queries won't crash the entire supervision tree, instead a backoff mechanism will safely retry them again in the future.

 - **Job Canceling** — Jobs can be canceled in the middle of execution regardless of which node they are running on.
 This stops the job at once and flags it as `cancelled`.

-- **Triggered Execution** — Database triggers ensure that jobs are dispatched as soon as they are inserted into the database.
+- **Triggered Execution** — Insert triggers ensure that jobs are dispatched on all connected nodes as soon as they are inserted into the database.

 - **Unique Jobs** — Duplicate work can be avoided through unique job controls.
 Uniqueness can be enforced at the argument, queue, worker and even sub-argument level for any period of time.

 - **Scheduled Jobs** — Jobs can be scheduled at any time in the future, down to the second.

 - **Periodic (CRON) Jobs** — Automatically enqueue jobs on a cron-like schedule.
 Duplicate jobs are never enqueued, no matter how many nodes you're running.

 - **Job Priority** — Prioritize jobs within a queue to run ahead of others with ten levels of granularity.

 - **Historic Metrics** — After a job is processed the row isn't deleted.
 Instead, the job is retained in the database to provide metrics.
 This allows users to inspect historic jobs and to see aggregate data at the job, queue or argument level.

 - **Node Metrics** — Every queue records metrics to the database during runtime.
 These are used to monitor queue health across nodes and may be used for analytics.

 - **Graceful Shutdown** — Queue shutdown is delayed so that slow jobs can finish executing before shutdown.
 When shutdown starts queues are paused and stop executing new jobs.
 Any jobs left running after the shutdown grace period may be rescued later.

 - **Telemetry Integration** — Job life-cycle events are emitted via [Telemetry][tele] integration.
   This enables simple logging, error reporting and health checkups without plug-ins.

 [rdbms]: https://en.wikipedia.org/wiki/Relational_database#RDBMS
 [tele]: https://github.com/beam-telemetry/telemetry